resbaz/nectar-cloud-lessons/Lessons/Lesson_VI/Lesson_VI.md

 **NB** When you make a snapshot, the snapshot is only of the primary drive.
 Anything on the secondary drive is not saved.

-You can get and run some fairly grunty machines on the NeCTAR cloud.
+You can get and run some fairly grunty machines on the Research Cloud cloud.
 But snapshots will only save your small primary drive.
 If you use the extra drive space you will not be able to back it up by means of snapshots!

 **Q** So to repeat: has Anna made a mistake?